spear-sim/spear/docs/building_spearsim.md

 - After you have done a complete `-build -cook -stage -package -archive` once, you can replace `-build` with `-skipbuild`, `-cook` with `-skipcook`, and `-stage -package -archive` with `-skipstage -skippackage -skiparchive`, depending on what you're doing.
 - You only need to specify `-cook` if you have edited the project in the Unreal Editor.
 If you specify `-skipcook`, you can also specify `-nocompileeditor`, which saves time by not building a second executable that is only required when cooking.
 - You only need to `-stage -package -archive` if you want to update the standalone executable in `Standalone-Development`.
 If you only want to propagate changes in `cpp/unreal_projects/SpearSim/Config` to the executable in `Standalone-Development`, you can specify `-skipbuild -skipcook`.
-- You can replace `Development` with `Shipping` to build a more optimized executable.
+- You can specify `--build_config Shipping` to build a more optimized executable.
 In this case, the executable will be generated in `Standalone-Shipping`.
 - You can specify `-specifiedarchitecture=arm64+x86_64` to build a universal binary on macOS.
 - You can specify `-clean` to do a clean build.
 - You can specify `-verbose`, `-UbtArgs="-verbose"`, and `-UbtArgs="-VeryVerbose"` to see additional build details (e.g., the exact command-line arguments that Unreal uses when invoking the underlying compiler).